DK Havenergi

 The government will cooperate with Baltic Sea countries on offshore wind

-Prime Minister Mette Frederiksen will host a European summit on Bornholm on 30 August on offshore wind in the Baltic Sea.
+Prime Minister Mette Frederiksen will host a European summit on Bornholm on August 30th on offshore wind in the Baltic Sea.

 24. AUG 2022 8.20

 - It is about accelerating cooperation with the countries that border the Baltic Sea from the EU.
-It is a purpose that is inherently good, because it is always good to collaborate on energy, he says.
+It is a purpose that is inherently good, because it is always good to cooperate on energy, he says.

 - When, for example, the Baltic countries do not have a tradition of using offshore wind, there is enormous potential for it to help make them independent, says Dan Jørgensen.